icco/resume/resume.md

 I work as an SRE for Google Compute Engine and Google Cloud Storage.

-#### Software Engineer - August 2011 to Present
+#### Software Engineer - August 2011 to September 2012

-I continue to maintain Punchd, post-acquisition.
+As a Software Engineer at Google, I worked on Punchd, Google Offers and Google Local.

 ### Punchd, Mountain View, CA

-#### Software Developer - May 2011 to July 2012
+#### Software Developer - May 2011 to July 2011

 I was [Punchd](http://getpunchd.com)'s backend and operations engineer until we were acquired by Google in July 2011.
 Once at Google I continued to maintain Punchd's servers, backend API and web frontend.
 I also helped implement a version of Punchd built on Google's infrastructure, but it was never released.